sap9433/yoSapy/README.md

 # yoSapy
-AngularJS test generator.
-[Right now only works for controllers . test generator for directives and services are under construction...]
+AngularJS test generator.It's an yeoman generator.
+Generates Jasmine test for your angularJs file [Right now only works for controllers . test generator for directives and services are under construction...]

 - [x] Takes path of the angularJs file to be tested as input.
 - [x] Parses the file and generates a test file.